scrapy/scrapy/docs/proposed/newitem.rst

-This final assignment is done in an internal instance of the Item on the ItemAdaptor, that's why we can return an ItemAdaptor instead of an Item and Scrapy will know how to extract the item from it. many sources and formats are you scraping from.
+This final assignment is done in an internal instance of the Item on the ItemAdaptor, that's why we can return an ItemAdaptor instead of an Item and Scrapy will know how to extract the item from it.

 A Item can have as many ItemAdaptors as you want it generally depends on how many sources and formats are you scraping from.